Growth hacking is THE buzzword for startups. Forget “pivoting” and “iterating.” It’s all about growth hacking.

 A steal, considering PayPal is now worth about $10 billion more than Ebay.
 Having one powerful integration was enough.

 But, PayPal and Facebook are old news, what about some more recent startups?

 Integrations work just as well today.
 Only now, companies like Facebook and PayPal are the ones you want to integrate with.

 (what it looks like)

 Integrating with Facebook was a very targeted move.
-Facebook was a platform for sharing interests, especially music (in the form of videos, for example), before already.
+Facebook was already a platform for sharing interests, especially music (in the form of videos, for example).

 “Tom’s listening to Jay-Z on Spotify.”

 When they started creating their listings, they really wanted to tap into Craigslist’s huge network.
-But Craigslist didn’t make their API public, so the AirBnB guys had to create a quite difficult technical solution.
+But, Craigslist didn’t make their API public, so the AirBnB guys had to create a very difficult technical solution.